salieri009/EphemeralTime/concept/concept.md

 ---

-## 2. System Architecture: A Modular Approach
+## 2. System Architecture: Enterprise-Grade Modularity (v2.0)

-The system is designed with a clear separation of concerns, enabling modularity and scalability.
-Each component has a distinct responsibility:
+The system is designed with an **Inversion of Control (IoC) Container**, promoting extreme modularity and scalability.
+Each component has a distinct responsibility and receives its dependencies from the container.

+- **`Container.js` (The Single Source of Truth)**: Manages the lifecycle and dependencies of all services.
+Eliminates global variables and provides a clear architectural overview.
-- **`sketch.js` (Orchestrator)**: The main p5.js sketch that initializes all modules and manages the main render loop.
-It acts as the central hub connecting all other components.
+- **`sketch.js` (The Orchestrator)**: Initializes the container and runs the main application loop.
+It requests services from the container and coordinates their interactions.
-- **`Clock.js` (The Timekeeper)**: Responsible for tracking system time and emitting events for seconds, minutes, hours, and quarter-hour "chimes."
-It decouples time logic from rendering.
+- **`Clock.js` (The Objective Timekeeper)**: Emits objective time events (second, minute, hour, chime).
+It represents the universal, unchanging flow of time.
+- **`ParticleFactory.js` (The Creator)**: A centralized factory for creating all particle types (`InkDrop`, `InkDrip`, `SunDrop`).
+It injects all necessary dependencies into the particles it creates.
+- **`Particle.js` (The Abstract Actor)**: A base class providing core physics, lifecycle management, and hooks for extension.
-- **`InkDrop.js` (The Actor)**: Represents a single drop of ink.
-It manages its own lifecycle, including its position, size, color, and fade-out behavior.
-It is a self-contained entity.
+- **`InkDrop.js` (The Subjective Trace)**: Represents a single moment (a drop of ink).
+Its behavior (movement, trail, lifespan) is a product of its interaction with the environment (the fluid).
-- **`SunDrop.js` (The Celestial Marker)**: A unique actor representing the hour.
-It moves independently of the fluid, providing a clear, non-numerical representation of the hour's progression.
+- **`SunDrop.js` (The Celestial Marker)**: A unique particle representing the hour's progression, independent of the fluid.
+It repels other drops, creating a "sacred space" for objective time.
-- **`Fluid.js` (The Environment / State of Mind)**: Simulates the physics of the "attention reservoir."
-It generates a vector field that dictates the movement of `InkDrop` instances and whose properties (turbulence, viscosity) change based on user interaction, reflecting the user's state of focus.
+- **`Fluid.js` (The Environment / State of Mind)**: Simulates the "attention reservoir."
+Its turbulence and viscosity are direct reflections of the user's focus.
-- **`ColorManager.js` (The Artist)**: Manages the entire color palette.
-It provides colors for drops and modulates saturation based on the fluid's turbulence.
+- **`ColorManager.js` (The Alchemist)**: Manages the color palette, simulating fountain pen ink chemistry.
+It translates time and turbulence into color.
-- **`Audio.js` (The Sound Designer)**: Manages generative audio.
-It creates sounds for drops and an evolving ambient soundscape that reflects the current state of the attention reservoir.
+- **`Audio.js` (The Sound Designer)**: Generates real-time audio to sonify time, making it perceivable without looking.
-- **`config.js` (The Rulebook)**: A centralized configuration file for all magic numbers and tunable parameters.
+- **`config.js` (The Rulebook)**: Centralized configuration for all tunable parameters.

 ---

-## 3. Key Conceptual & Implementation Pillars
+## 3. Key Conceptual & Implementation Pillars (v2.0)

 ### 3.1.
-Pillar 1: The "Sun" Drop (Hourly Readability)
+Pillar 1: The "Sun" Drop & Repulsion (Objective vs. Subjective)
-To make the clock intuitively readable without numbers, a special hourly marker provides a macro-level view of time's passage.

--   **Concept**: At the top of every hour, a single, bright "Sun" drop appears.
-It drifts slowly across the top of the screen over the course of the 60 minutes, mimicking the sun's journey across the sky.
--   **Implementation**: A new `SunDrop.js` class will manage this actor.
-Its `x` position will be directly mapped to the current minute, making it independent of the fluid simulation.
-It will have a unique radiant visual and will gently repel other drops, signifying its importance.
+-   **Concept**: The Sun Drop moves predictably, representing objective time.
+It actively repels ink drops, symbolizing how our subjective experiences ("ink drops") can't alter the relentless march of objective time.
+-   **Implementation**: `SunDrop.js` has a `getRepulsionForce()` method. `InkDrop.js` calls this within its physics update, creating a dynamic interaction.
--   **UX Payoff**: Provides an immediate, glanceable way to gauge the approximate time within the hour (e.g., "the sun is halfway across, so it's about half-past").
+-   **UX Payoff**: Provides a clear, non-numerical way to gauge the hour while reinforcing the core theme.

 ### 3.2.
-Pillar 2: The "Chime" Drops (Rhythmic Anchors)
-To punctuate the flow of time and add further structure, quarter-hour events create noticeable, rhythmic disturbances.
+Pillar 2: Cymatics & Chimes (Seeing the Sound of Time)

--   **Concept**: At 15, 30, and 45 minutes past the hour, a "Chime" drop appears.
-Its defining characteristic is the **ripple effect** it creates upon entering the reservoir.
+-   **Concept**: At 15, 30, and 45 minutes, a "Chime" event occurs.
+This doesn't just create a sound; it creates a *visible sound wave* (Cymatics) that physically interacts with the fluid.
--   **Implementation**: The `Clock.js` emits a `chime` event.
-The resulting drop is configured in `config.js` to trigger a radial force in `Fluid.js`, creating a visible wave that expands outwards.
--   **UX Payoff**: These periodic ripples act as temporal signposts, making the passage of time feel more structured and rhythmic.
-They are moments of punctuation in the otherwise continuous flow.
+-   **Implementation**: `CymaticPattern.js` generates expanding rings.
+Its `update()` method returns the active wave fronts, which are passed to `Fluid.applyCircularForce()` to create a tangible ripple in the ink.
+-   **UX Payoff**: A profound synesthetic experience where time is not just heard, but seen and felt as a physical force.

 ### 3.3.
-Pillar 3: The Fluid as "Attention" (Interactive Depth)
+Pillar 3: The Fluid as "Attention" (Interactive Depth & Inertia)
-This is the core of the subjective experience.
-The fluid's behavior is a direct reflection of the user's interaction, representing their state of focus.
+-   **Concept**: The fluid's behavior is a direct reflection of the user's focus.

--   **Concept**:
-    *   **Calm State (High Focus)**: With no user interaction, the fluid is slow and viscous.
-Drops move gracefully and leave clear, lasting stains.
-The audio is a simple, meditative tone.
-This represents a focused mind.
+    *   **Calm State (High Focus)**: With no interaction, the fluid is viscous.
+Drops leave clear, lasting stains.
+The audio is meditative.
-    *   **Turbulent State (Low Focus)**: When the user interacts by dragging the mouse, they introduce chaos.
-The fluid becomes faster and less viscous, and colors desaturate.
-Drops diffuse quickly, leaving fainter marks.
-The audio becomes more complex and dissonant.
-This represents a distracted mind where time feels faster and less memorable.
+    *   **Turbulent State (Low Focus)**: Mouse interaction introduces chaos.
+The fluid becomes less viscous, colors desaturate, and drops diffuse quickly.
+The audio becomes more complex.
--   **Implementation**: User mouse velocity will be measured in `sketch.js`.
-This "turbulence" value will be passed to `Fluid.js` to modify its viscosity and diffusion parameters, and to `ColorManager.js` and `Audio.js` to modulate saturation and sound complexity.
+-   **Implementation**: User mouse velocity updates a `targetTurbulence` value in `Fluid.js`.
+The actual `turbulence` smoothly interpolates towards the target, creating a natural **"attention inertia."** This value is then used to modulate viscosity, color, and audio.
--   **UX Payoff**: The interaction model is elevated from simple physics play to a meaningful feedback loop.
-The user sees a direct reflection of their own attentional state, creating a powerful, personal, and deeply engaging experience that fulfills the brief's highest ambitions.
+-   **UX Payoff**: A meaningful feedback loop that reflects the user's mental state.
+The inertia makes the interaction feel more natural and less twitchy.

+### 3.4.
+Pillar 4: Zen & Debug Modes (User Experience)
+-   **Concept**: Allow the user to control their experience.
+-   **Implementation**:
+    -   **Zen Mode (`Z` key)**: Hides the numerical time display, encouraging the user to perceive time through the visualization alone.
+    -   **Debug Mode (`D` key)**: Displays an overlay with performance metrics (FPS, particle counts, turbulence), aiding in development and optimization.
+-   **UX Payoff**: Empowers the user, providing both a pure, immersive experience and a transparent, technical one.